 Whatever the case was, I found this puppy’s fear of his new surroundings a little endearing, and I wanted to help this family ease the pooch’s transition in this home.

 “Here boy,” I whispered.
 I made kissing sounds.
 The puppy trembled even more under my attention.
 The puppy didn’t move an inch.
 It lowered its head, as it appeared to recognize that I was now going to step towards it.
 Did this little feller know something I didn’t?
 I didn’t think so at the time.
 I thought the puppy’s fear was nothing more than a new puppy entering in a new home, with new people that terrified him.
 I didn’t think his fear was anything beyond the norm.

-The woman looked at me like I was from Mars when I began making those kissing sounds.
-I felt that stare before I saw it, and when I turned I saw that she was sharing that stare.
-I turned to her point of view and saw her daughter standing there.
+The woman looked at me as if I was from Mars when I began making those kissing sounds.
+I felt that glare before I saw it, and when I turned, I saw that she was sharing that stare with someone over my shoulder.
+I turned to her point of view and saw that her daughter was standing behind me.
 I hadn’t even noticed the daughter enter the room.

 She was also smiling at me, with a scrunched up face.